Pyne & Gildersleeve

 Upper and Lower Pyne

 Upper Pyne was razed in 1963, and Princeton Bank and Trust was built on the site at 76 Nassau Street.
 It is now home to PNC Bank.
-Lower Pyne still stands beautifully on the northeast corner of Nassau and Witherspoon streets, and is home to Hamilton Jewelers at the street level and apartments upstairs.
+Lower Pyne still stands beautifully on the northeast corner of Nassau and Witherspoon streets, and is home to Hamilton Jewelers at the street level.

 In a February 1910 issue of The Architectural Record, in a section on the Architecture of American Colleges, Montgomery Schuyler wrote, “None of Mr. Pyne’s benefactions to Princeton has been more exemplary or ought to be more fruitful than the two business buildings which bear his name.
 Upper and Lower Pyne, with their actual shops on the ground floor, and their undisguisedly commercial occupancy, most gracefully recall the best street architecture of Chester or Shrewsbury.
 The architect has lavished upon them a careful and affectionate study which is visible in every detail.
 The wood carving, for example, on the front door of Upper Pyne, with that very charming driveway into the ‘mews,’ with the quaint sundial over, is quite worthy of the best historic examples.”